THE NATION CLASSROOM

 - What actions have been used to combat racial prejudice?
 Have they been successful?
 Please explain.

-AS YOU READ: Things to Look For (Scaffolding questions also provided to students on their web pages)
+AS YOU READ: Things to Look For (Scaffolding questions also provided to students)

 - Review the titles of publication for the documents that are excerpts from The Nation.
 What additional information can you glean from the titles?
 Which title do you think is most significant?
 Why?